CoderTypist/myUtil/README.md

 If the directory does not exist, no file is created.

+Purposes:

+1) You may need to create multiple temporary files during your script, and randtemp will create one for you.
+You won't have to make up the name yourself or worry about the file already existing.

-You may write to a file called, "temp", but a file named "temp" may already exist and you may not want to overwrite the contents of that file.
+2) You may write want to write to a file named "temp", but a file named "temp" may already exist, and you may not want to overwrite the contents of that file.

-DISCLAIMER:
+Disclaimer:

 randtemp can only generate 1 of 32768 possible filenames

 If all 32768 filenames already exist, this program program will run forever